-Russell Duke is a global financial executive bringing two decades of international finance, leadership, and economic policy expertise to National Standard.
+Russell Duke is a global financial executive bringing two decades of international finance, leadership, and economic advisory expertise to National Standard.
 Mr. Duke is currently President and Chief Executive Officer of National Standard, and is a member of the company’s Management and Investment Committees.
-Mr. Duke officially joined National Standard as part of its management team in 2008 and was later promoted to Chief Executive Officer.
+Mr. Duke officially joined National Standard in 2008 and was later promoted to Chief Executive Officer.

 Mr. Duke is a leading authority in the areas of international infrastructure financing and international public finance for Sovereigns and public sector markets.
 He is widely recognized as an industry leader in the use of private sector capital to achieve public policy objectives related to economic development and infrastructure development by the public sector internationally across developed and emerging markets.

-Mr. Duke is a life time investment banker, financial executive, policy maker and hands-on CEO, active in the company’s most important transactions, assignments and client relationships.
+Mr. Duke is a seasoned long-term financial executive and hands-on CEO, active in the company’s most important transactions, assignments and client relationships.
 During his tenure at National Standard, he has developed proprietary financial products that have helped the company become a participant in global sovereign and infrastructure debt finance.

 Mr. Duke has authored dozens of published articles in major media outlets such as Bloomberg, The Guardian and other global news sources.
 Mr. Duke has also been the subject of numerous interviews on economic, banking and infrastructure matters and is a regular speaker at public and private sector conferences and events globally.

-Elizabeth Ivy is Chief Operating Officer of National Standard and oversees the compliance group.
+Elizabeth Ivy is Chairwoman and Chief Operating Officer at NSF and is responsible for day to day operational, financial management, compliance and corporate governance of the firm.
 Ms. Ivy’s responsibilities at National Standard involve her in all aspects of our organization which include designing and implementing business operations, new client on-boarding and KYC for compliance and establishing policies that promote company culture and vision and overseeing operations of the company and the work of executives.
 Ms. Ivy also is actively involved in the day to day supervision and administration of the company’s portfolio of related companies and financial portfolios.

 Ms. Ivy is intimately involved both locally and abroad in National Standard’s operational success.
-She brings 27 years of diversified executive experience in banking, real estate lending and development, and asset management in both equities and debt to National Standard.
+She brings 28 years of diversified executive experience in banking, real estate lending and development, and asset management in both equities and debt to NSF.

-Ms. Ivy’s entrepreneurial spirit and two decades of executive experience in lending, wealth management and real estate in highly regulated industries from the United States provides invaluable senior leadership capabilities to daily management and vision at National Standard.
+Ms. Ivy’s entrepreneurial spirit and two decades of executive experience in lending, wealth management and real estate in highly regulated industries from the United States provides invaluable senior leadership capabilities to daily management and vision at NSF

-She holds a B.A. in Communications, has a series 65 security license and broker-in-charge real estate license in the United States.
+She holds a B.A. in Communications, has previously held a series 65 security license and broker-in-charge real estate license in the United States.

-Matt Garver is Executive Managing Director at National Standard.
+Matt Garver is Managing Director of the infrastructure asset class at National Standard.
 Mr. Garver advises clients in matters of private capital, asset privatization, geopolitical and economic policy and infrastructure finance.
 Mr. Garver works with private sector project sponsors, developers and financiers of global infrastructure assets.
 His extensive international privatization and infrastructure finance experience stems, in part, from his considerable work in the U.S., UK and EU member states.

 Mr. Garver’s market segment focus is public private partnerships in security infrastructure, transportation systems such as marine ports, social infrastructure criminal justice, energy production, transmission, underfunded pension liabilities and environmental services.
 Matt most recently was co-owner and Chairman of one of the largest and most respected integrated O&M, facility management, engineering, planning and development companies focused on the criminal justice sector completing more than US $5 Billion of criminal justice projects, prior to the company being sold in 2013.